Domenico Passignano: Biography

 Cresti was born in Passignano, currently a frazione of Barberino Tavarnelle about 30 km south of Florence, and was educated by the local Vallombrosan monks.
 He started his works in the stylized Tuscan manner, working with Giovanni Battista Naldini and Girolamo Macchietti.
 After travelling from Rome to Venice (1581–1589), he came under the influence of Tintoretto's style.
-He had traveled to Venice as an assistant to Federico Zuccari, who had employed him previously in the completion of Giorgio Vasari's The Last Judgment on the ceiling of the dome of Florence Cathedral.
+He had travelled to Venice as an assistant to Federico Zuccari, who had employed him previously in the completion of Giorgio Vasari's The Last Judgment on the ceiling of the dome of Florence Cathedral.

 He was known to paint with great speed; however, as he used less paint in order to work quickly, most of his works have been severely damaged by time.
 As a result of this gift, he was nicknamed Passa Ognuno ("[He] Passes Everyone") – a possible play upon the name of his birthplace.

 In Florence, he painted frescoes of the Translation and Funeral of Saint Antoninus (1589) for the Cappella Salviati in San Marco and Preaching of John the Baptist (1590) for San Michele Visdomini.
 He painted a Nativity (1594) for Lucca's Duomo di San Martino.
 Other works by Passignano can be found in the church of Sant'Andrea della Valle (Barberini Chapel), the Basilica of Santa Maria Maggiore (Baptistery ceilings) and Santa Maria in Vallicella (altarpiece of the Chapel of the Annunciation) in Rome, San Frediano in Pisa, in the Uffizi Gallery, and his Our Lady of the Jacobins (1630) in the Besançon Cathedral.
-In addition painted famous portraits of Galileo and Michelangelo.
+In addition, he painted famous portraits of Galileo and Michelangelo.
 He also painted frescoes for the Vallumbrosan Badia di Passignano in his hometown.

-Among his pupils were the brothers Valore and Domenico Casini, Pietro Sorri, and Cesare Dandini.
+Among his pupils were the brothers Valore and Domenico Casini, Pietro Sorri, Cesare Dandini, and Pietro Ricchi.

 Passignano died at Florence in 1638.